kumahq/kuma-website/app/docs/dev/policies/mutual-tls.md

 {% tabs ca-requirements useUrlFragment=false %}
 {% tab ca-requirements openssl %}

-The following command will generate a CA root certificate and key that can be uploaded to Kuma as a Secret and then used in a `provided` mTLS backend:
+The following command will generate a CA root certificate and key that can be uploaded to {{site.mesh_product_name}} as a Secret and then used in a `provided` mTLS backend:

 ```sh
 SAMPLE_CA_CONFIG="